alouetta/Fab_genome_assembly/Part_1_instructions.md

 - Output data = .png (assembly graph)

 ### 6) Get sequence fragments to search the ncbi website for species identification
-Fragments of 100,000bp are extracted from our longread unicycler pass assembly to search on the ncbi website to identify species.
+Fragments of 100,000bp are extracted from our long-read unicycler pass assembly to search on the ncbi website to identify species.
 The script is written in Python, to download Python vist (https://www.python.org/downloads/) and follow the instructions.
 The script will extract one fragment per contig.
 - Scripts = specific_fasta_grab.py
 - Input data = .fasta
 - Package/version = Python 3.11.4